tduyng/tduyng.github.io/content/blog/dynamic-github-profile-readme/index.md

 Here's how my profile looks now:
 <img src="img/tduyng.webp" alt="Simonw profile" loading="lazy">

 Thank you for reading this far.
 I hope this method proves helpful to you.
+Feel free to read the comments or provide feedback on [my medium post](https://tduyng.medium.com/how-i-made-my-github-profile-readme-dynamic-933967d268ea).

+Happy coding!